mines-erds/course-overviews/558_CourseOutline.md

 ### 1. Synthesize and analyze earth-resource data from multiple sources using python and geoscience domain knowledge
 **Summative assessment:**
-- Week 7 documentation of solo project 2 showing data compilation, analysis, and geoscientific importance
+- Week 7 documentation of solo project showing data compilation, analysis, and geoscientific importance

 **Formative assessment:**
 - Week 1 reflection on 557 project (i.e., What went well, what would you change?
 What could be better given more skills?)
+- Week 6 concept map for solo project

 ### 2. Create a python package for earth-resource data analysis
 **Summative assessments:**
-- Week 8 python package creation for solo project 2
+- Week 4 python package creation for repetitive task

 #### Subthemes:
 - Installing python, pip/conda, environments, IDEs, CLIs (command-line-interface)